ang-zeyu/infisearch/docs/src/developers_setting_up.md

 Once you have your test files, place them under the `<project-root>/test_files/1/source` directory.
 If using a custom file format, you will likely need to configure the [data and field mappings](./indexer/fields.md) as well.
 You can run `cargo run -p morsels_indexer <project-root>/test_files/1/source --config-init` to create the default configuration file as a template, and proceed from there.

----

-I am unable to release my test collections I conveniently had on hand for licensing reasons =(, and have yet to search for a freely available one.

-If you are aware of a widely available and easily integrated dataset, feel free to help supplement the docs here!